24 Unhealthiest Carbs You Can Buy at the Grocery Store

 Dried fruit is already a worse-for-you option than regular fruit thanks to its lack of fiber and increased sugar.
 These "yogurt"-covered dried cranberries are really covered in a combination of sugar, palm kernel oil, Greek yogurt powder, and a few other ingredients.
 Plus the dried cranberries themselves are coated in sugar, leading to 21 grams of carbs all from sugar.

 Fruit snacks should just be called what they really are: Candy.
 Made with corn syrup, sugar, modified corn starch, and a collection of artificial food dyes, these Welch's gummies are loaded with sugar and carbs.
 Want a healthy sweet treat?
 Reach for fresh fruit instead like grapes or blueberries to cut back on refined carbs and get some filling fiber—like these 43 Fiber-Rich Foods For a Healthy Diet.

 Potatoes are fine on their own filled with fiber, protein, and vitamins.
 But take off the fibrous skin, cut them up, and deep fry them, and you've got a recipe for disaster.
 Ore Ida's frozen fries are cooked in inflammatory vegetable oil, and clock in at 13 grams of carbs per serving.

 Digiorno Small-Sized Four-Cheese Traditional

-The nutrition information on this pizza package is deceiving since it only lists for half a pie.
-But the full pizza will set you back a whopping 710 calories and 88 grams of carbs.
-There’s a reason it topped our list of the worst frozen pizzas since it’s meant to be eaten as a whole pie.
+The nutrition information on this pizza package is deceiving since it lists for a whole pie when you would probably only eat half.
+But the full pizza will set you back a whopping 690 calories and 83 grams of carbs.
+There's a reason it topped our list of the worst frozen pizzas since it's meant to be eaten as a whole pie.